Kresowa księga sprawiedliwych

-The Book of the Righteous of the Eastern Borderlands (Kresowa księga sprawiedliwych), edition of Institute of National Remembrance (Poland), gathering testimonies of humanity of Ukrainians during the Ukrainian-Polish ethnic conflict and Massacres of Poles in Volhynia, covering the period of 1939–1945 yr.
+The Book of the Righteous of the Eastern Borderlands (Kresowa księga sprawiedliwych) is a book by the Institute of National Remembrance (Poland) that gathers testimonies of humanity of Ukrainians during the Ukrainian-Polish ethnic conflict and Massacres of Poles in Volhynia, covering the years 1939 to 1945.

-The book refers to 882 cases of aid provided by 1341 persons allowing for 2527 lives to be saved.
+The book refers to 882 cases of aid provided by 1,341 persons allowing for 2,527 lives to be saved.
 The identities of 896 rescuers have been established.
-Also are included reports of 384 cases of rescuers who were murdered in punitive aftermath.
+Also included are reports of 384 cases of rescuers who were murdered in punitive aftermath.